 But in the case of Endometriosis, the immune system should be attacking those stray cells, but it is not clearing up the stray cells completely.
 It is left unchecked, which is why they go on to develop into Endometriosis.

 In women who do not have Endometriosis, but who do have stray endometrial cells in the pelvic cavity, these stray cells are cleaned up by the immune system.

 Also, a very high percentage of women do have retrograde menstruation which will contain endometrial cells, but because their immune system is functioning properly, then this debris is destroyed.

-My own feelings are that Endometriosis is a Secondary Immune Deficiency disease, which is triggered by outside factors like toxins, dioxins and excess oestrogens in the body.
-I doubt if we will ever find out which one of these is the culprit, and maybe its due to a cocktail of things that is compromising the immune system.;
+It seems logical to consider that Endometriosis is a Secondary Immune Deficiency disease, which is triggered by outside factors like toxins, dioxins and excess oestrogen's in the body.
+It is doubtful we will ever find out which one of these is the culprit, and maybe its due to a cocktail of things that is compromising the immune system.

-But considering so many women with Endometriosis suffer from other serious health problems in tandem with their endometriosis, then it seems logical to assume that a compromised immune system is the root cause.
+Considering so many women with Endometriosis suffer from other serious health problems in tandem with their endometriosis, then it seems plausible to assume that a compromised immune system is the root cause.

 This is a very difficult subject to gets to grips with as the immune system is such a complex system, and when it goes wrong the processes seem just as complicated.
-I have found a lot of information about Autoimmune diseases, but little in the way of hard facts about Immune Deficiency diseases.
-They are obviously different, but the end results seem very similar to me.
+There is plenty of information to be found about Autoimmune diseases, but little in the way of hard facts about Immune Deficiency diseases.
+They are obviously different, but the end results seem very similar.